AdobeDocs/dynamic-media-classic.en/help/moving-renaming-deleting-assets.md

 When you delete an asset, all assets derived from it are deleted as well.
 For example, deleting an image for which you created zoom targets deletes the zoom targets along with the image.

->[!NOTE]
+Zoom targets, image attributes, and history entries are permanently deleted when you delete the assets from which they derive.
+They are not moved along with the asset to the Trash folder; they cannot be restored from the Trash.

+>[!IMPORTANT]
 >
->Zoom targets, image attributes, and history entries are permanently deleted when you delete the assets from which they derive.
-They are not moved along with the asset to the Trash folder; they cannot be restored from the Trash.
+>Bulk deletion is an intensive operation.
+Be sure that you run bulk deletions sequentially rather than as concurrent, heavy delete operations.
+Adobe recommends that you limit the delete operations to 5000 or less asset deletions per hour.
+A number greater than 5000 per hour can cause rate limiting.

+**To delete assets:**

 1. Do any of the following: